-For more information on what activities and costs are eligible, go to Section 4 of the National Science Week Grants Programme Guidelines.
+For more information on eligibility please refer to Section 4 of the Programme Guidelines.

 We will judge applications against the following three Merit Criteria:

-For more information, go to Section 5 of the Programme Guidelines.
+For more information on what activities and costs are eligible please refer to Section 5 of the Programme Guidelines.

 Applications that meet the eligibility criteria will proceed to a merit assessment.
 An independent National Science Week Grants Committee will assess eligible applications against the merit criteria and compare it to other eligible applications in the funding round.